This time of year is typically when the winter blues start to hit me.

 But again I’m fortunate.
 I haven’t been given notice (yet) of my job being eliminated.

-It’s quite tempting to want to call-it-a-day come mid-March and put cubicle life behind me.
+It’s quite tempting to want to call it a day come mid-March and put cubicle life behind me.
 Except … I feel like I’d be running from a challenge and ignoring growth opportunities.
-Set aside a few of the bad eggs at work and generally, our office spaces surround us with the same mix of people we’re friends and neighbors with.
+Set aside a few of the bad eggs at work and generally, our office spaces surround us with the same mix of people we’re friends and neighbors.

 Some jobs call on us to improve how we interact with others while we improve the bottom line.
-Yeah, most of it is total bullshit, but there’s a sliver of value to that dynamic.
+Yeah, most of it is total bull$h*t, but there’s a sliver of value to that dynamic.
 Good thing, not all workplaces are the same.
-We can hop from one cubicle lilypad to another, and another, until we’ve found (or created) the tribe that works for us.
+We can hop from one cubicle lily pad to another, and another, until we’ve found (or created) the Team (capital T) that works for us.

 Thing is, I don’t think I can stomach walking away just yet.
 Not for fear of lost social interactions.
 Not for fear of lost pay and benefits.
 But for fear of lost pride.